 The initial courses

-Kineo also developed a custom skin to cover the main Articulate player.
-These skins enable organisations to create rapid content using Articulate that looks and operates like custom-built Flash courses:
+We also developed a custom skin to cover the main Articulate player.
+These skins enable organisations to create rapid content using Articulate that looks and operates like custom-built Flash courses.

 Finally, we delivered the modules and all source files so O2 could manage course updates.
 We also delivered the skin so they could use it on courses they built for themselves.

 Following this, O2 looked into developing a rapid approach for the fast delivery of high quality courses.
-Kineo refined the processes in each new project as follows:
+City & Guilds Kineo refined the processes in each new project as follows:

-- Make best use of rapid elearning tools: Choosing the right tool, developing reusable templates and training those involved./span>
+- Make best use of rapid elearning tools: Choosing the right tool, developing reusable templates and training those involved

 Through developing and refining the rapid processes over time we’ve been able to achieve our goal of delivering quality at speed.
 We were able to deliver modules within ten days (or, in many cases, five), meet O2’s requirements in terms of budget and quality, and of course deliver on business critical deadlines.